 Lightweight model for backcountry skiing〈TOURING〉

-The TOURING series is designed for backcountry skiing, combining lightness with excellent gliding performance.
-It consists of seven models: five men's "WAYBACK" models and three women's "TALKBACK" models.
+The <TOURING> series is designed for backcountry skiing, balancing lightness and gliding performance.
+It consists of seven models in total: five men's models "WAYBACK" and three women's models "TALKBACK".

-While the name refers to touring, K2 prioritizes performance, so almost all models feature laminated titanium metal in the center of the ski, just like piste and freeride skis.
+Although it is called a touring ski, K2 prioritizes gliding performance, so almost all models have a laminated titanium metal core in the center of the ski, just like piste skis and freeride skis.

 Inheriting the freestyle mind〈RECKONER〉

-The RECKONER series, a complete departure from the asymmetrical nose and tail of the Catamaran and Marksman models available until the 2019-20 season, is now available in a new category: RECKONER.
-This series allows for freestyle maneuvers like jumping, slashing, carving, pressing, and buttering, regardless of the conditions.
-It comes in three waist widths: 122, 112, and 102, all with directional twin-tip construction.
+The RECKONER series, a completely redesigned line of boards from the asymmetrical nose and tail catamarans and marksmen available until the 2019-20 season, allows for effortless freestyle maneuvers such as jumps, slashes, carving, presses, and butters in any conditions.
+It comes in three waist widths: 122, 112, and 102, all featuring a directional twin-tip construction.

-The 122 model features a high, long rocker in the nose and tail for free movement and buoyancy in powder.
-The other two models feature a versatile all-terrain rocker.
+Only the 122 model has a higher and longer nose and tail rocker to allow for free movement and buoyancy in powder.
+The other two models employ a versatile all-terrain rocker.

 All three models feature a core of fir on the edges and poplar in the center, providing excellent edge grip and stability.
 The carbon stringers that run from tip to tail and the lattice fiber that covers the entire ski, also used in the MINDBENDER, allow the skis to respond responsively to tricks in various positions